How to Restore Your cPanel Account - A Guide for New System Administrators

 cpmove file to the server’s

-/homedirectory, on the right-hand side of the interface.
-The system will transfer your file to the server's
+Navigate to the directory with the backup archive file and select it.
+The system will transfer your file to the server’s

 After you move your backup archive or